-If your application is approved, you will be contacted to set up an online or in-person interview as the next stage in the discernment process.
+If your application is approved, you will be contacted to set up an online interview as the next stage in the discernment process.

 Once your retreat is finished, you will be sent a detailed schedule of the upcoming classes and course work.

-Tom is the owner of Deepwardly, LLC and holds a Bachelor’s Degree in Psychology from Saint Meinrad College, a Masters of Divinity from Notre Dame Seminary and certification in spiritual direction from the Institute for Priestly Formation at Creighton University.
+Tom is the owner of Deepwardly, LLC and holds a Bachelor’s Degree in Psychology from Saint Meinrad College, a Masters of Divinity from Notre Dame Seminary, and certification in spiritual direction from the Institute for Priestly Formation at Creighton University.
 His supervision training is from the Sophia Institute.
-He has been a spiritual director for more than twenty years and is the author of two published books on Ignatian spirituality, The Intimacy You Desire and Becoming Wholehearted.
+He has been a spiritual director for twenty-five years and is the best-selling author of two published books on Ignatian spirituality, The Intimacy You Desire and Becoming Wholehearted.
 He currently serves as a spiritual director and supervisor to about seventy men and women throughout the United States.

 Cindy holds both a Masters Certification in Spiritual Direction and Masters in Ministry from Creighton University, where she also completed a specialized course in Supervision for spiritual directors.
 Cindy has been in spiritual direction ministry for sixteen years and has supervised students from many different spiritual direction training programs.
 She recently served as the co-director of the Emmaus House ministry in the Diocese of Des Moines.
 Cindy now lives in Springdale, AR where she offers spiritual direction and supervision full-time, as well as facilitates numerous spiritual formation programs.
 Cindy has four grown children and eighteen grandchildren.